Income Continuation Insurance (ICI)

 elimination period.
 In no event will a claim be approved if received

-more than twelve (12) months from the claimed first date of disability.
+more than twelve (12) months from your last day in pay status.

 In addition, no benefits will be payable for the period which is